How to Change External Drive Removal Settings in Windows 11

 External drive Properties button

-6. Under Removal policy, choose either:
+6. Under Removal policy, choose one of these options:

 • Quick Removal (safe to unplug anytime)